 Tombstone Grand Hotel - 580 West Randolph Way, off Hwy.
 80. (520) 457-9507 or (855) 90-GRAND - Email: firstname.lastname@example.org

 Before we moved to town, we often came to Tombstone to visit for days at a time.
 Just like you're planning to do.
 We sampled various Tombstone hotel options.
 Another of our website pages lists the hotels in town where we've stayed, including the local bed & breakfasts.

 We've given our opinion on how we liked them.
 You can check that out - Click Here>

 When we were visitors, we never wanted to do that.
 We wanted to be able to walk to our lodging.

 But - if you look for a Tombstone hotel at the last minute during a Tombstone Event - you may be out of luck to find something in town.
 Or you may want to find something a little more budget-minded.
 Towns just a little drive away may have what you want.
 Take a look...

 Benson to Tombstone is about a 35 minute drive straight off of Interstate 10.
 Take Hwy.
 80 South to Tombstone.
-The first is right along the way to Tombstone, the other 2 choices are off the Interstate.
+The first is right along the way to Tombstone, on Hwy.
+80. The other 2 choices are off the Interstate.